MostafaBoostan/RestaurantOrder/README.md

 # RestaurantOrder
-# This is my mini-project in the first semester of the university, which is designed to record the food of a restaurant, with which you can register the food of a restaurant.
-The code is very simple and runs in the console environment.
+# This is my first project in Isfahan University of Technology, which is the creation of Pacman game with C language, completely manual code and with my own design.
 # My instagram : mostafa_bstn
 # My telegram : @mostafa_1383
 # My phone number : +989130450585